Albinia Hobart, Countess of Buckinghamshire

-Albinia Hobart (1737/8 – 11 March 1816) was an 18th-century British celebrity.
-She was the heiress of her father, and became the Countess of Buckinghamshire by marriage in 1793.
-Her lifestyle and size made her the subject and victim of cartoons by James Gillray and others; she figures in over 50 satirical prints.
+Albinia Vere Hobart, Countess of Buckinghamshire (née Bertie; 3 November 1737/8 – 11 March 1816) was an 18th-century English aristocrat and celebrity.
+She was the co-heiress of her father, Lord Vere Bertie, and became the Countess of Buckinghamshire by marriage in 1793.
+Her lifestyle and size made her the subject and victim of cartoons by James Gillray and others; she figures in more than 50 satirical prints.